Nicolás E. Díaz Ferreyra

 21079 Hamburg, Germany

-I am a senior researcher and lecturer at the Institute of Software Security of Hamburg University of Technology.
+I am a senior researcher and lecturer (tenured faculty member) at the Institute of Software Security of Hamburg University of Technology.
 My main research focus stands at the intersection of human-computer interaction and privacy engineering.
-Particularly, I seek to create technological solutions for supporting the cybersecurity decisions of social network users and software developers.
-For this, I elaborate on digital nudging applications, their personalization by means of Artificial Intelligence (AI), and ethical issues arising from combining persuasion with AI.
+Particularly, I am passionate about people’s privacy practices in networked environments, their associated risks, and developing technologies to support information disclosure.
+For this, I analyse empirical data extracted from software repositories, conduct studies with human participants, and elaborate on machine learning models.
+I am especially interested in digital nudging applications for privacy and the usability of security-enhancing technologies.

 Before joining the Hamburg University of Technology, I worked as a postdoctoral fellow at the University of Duisburg-Essen.
 From January 2020 to October 2021 I was the coordinator of the RTG “User-Centered Social Media” funded by the German Research Foundation (DFG).
-Between August 2018 and September 2021 I participated in the H2020 project “PDP4E: Methods and Tools for GDPR Compliance through Privacy and Data Protection Engineering”.
+I have taken part of several European projects on privacy and securiy including PDP4E, AssureMOSS and more recently Sec4AI4Sec: Cybersecurity for AI-Augmented Systems.
 In the past, I have worked as a software engineer in Denmark and as an undergraduate research assistant in Argentina.

 selected publications